R3MOB-Stage-2A-2025/classification/client/retriever/README.md

 ### How many requests can I send before reaching the *API* limits?

-This cluster is free to use, its limit is what the *API* can do, without any *API* key (except if you provide one).
+This cluster is free to use, its limit is what the *API*s can do, without any *API* key (except if you provide one).

 Here are some figures:

 - [***Openalex***](https://docs.openalex.org/how-to-use-the-api/rate-limits-and-authentication):
-max 100,000 calls every day, max 10requests per second.
+max 100,000 calls every day, max 10 requests per second.

 - [***Crossref***](https://crossref.readthedocs.io/en/latest/):
 50 requests per second.